Public Policy Agenda

 - Oppose disruptive and unnecessary restrictions on legitimate international engagements by colleges and universities.

-- Support federal grant programs, including the John H. Chafee Foster Care Independence Program and the Educational and Training Vouchers Program, that help current and former foster care youths achieve self-sufficiency and provide resources to meet the education and training needs of youth aging out of foster care.
+- Support federal grant programs, including the John H. Chafee Foster Care Independence Program and the Educational and Training Vouchers Program for Youths Aging Out of Foster Care, that help current and former foster care youths achieve self-sufficiency and provide resources to meet the education and training needs of youth aging out of foster care.

 - Support legislation that would focus assistance for the educational needs of foster care youth and their transition to higher education.